mzdr/fluffy.js/README.md

 </div>
 ```

-Finally just include the almighty magic.
-Just for your information, the Fluffy stylesheet is just basic styling to have a minimal visual feedback.
+Well, that's almost it.
+All that's left is the almighty magic and a little bit of styling, which is by the way just a real basic styling to have a minimal visual feedback at least.
 Feel free to do whatever you like with it!

 ```html
 <link rel="stylesheet" href="path/to/fluffy.min.css">